 In fact, with its bustling economy centered around salt, wine and iron, and its convenient location on the Danube, it grew to rival Vienna.

-The middle crest on the Steiner Tor is the crest of the Empress Maria Theresa, and on the right is the crest of Ladislaus the Posthumous.
+The middle crest on the Steiner Tor is the crest of the Empress Maria Theresa.
+On the right is the crest of Ladislaus the Posthumous.
 I have to admit I did a double take when I first heard his name.

 Posthumous?
 Who wants to be known posthumously as Posthumous?
 But posthumous, which means ‘occurring after the death of the originator’, also refers to a child born after his father dies.
 Thus the mystery is solved.
 Ladislaus the Posthumous was born four months after his Habsburg father, Albrecht II, died.
 This made the newborn the Duke of Austria the second he was born, and by the time he was three months old he was declared King of Hungary.